 No matter what you choose to use on your period, leaks happen, especially on jobs or school where you are required to stay seated for a long time and you aren’t able to get up and change as often as you really need to.
 For a lot of women, not every cycle is the same.
 Some months are heavier than others and not always in the same way.
 You can be caught off guard even when you have had your period for a long time and have experienced something similar before.
 Regular, tidy periods aren’t what all women experience.

 Not long ago we heard about a woman who lost her job because she bled through her pants and a male co-worker made a complaint.
 The employer should be sued.
 It is not a good reason to sack someone.
 Especially as she has given a valid reason as to why her periods are heavier than what she is used too.
 I hope she wins.
 Awful.

 We really need to stop being so damn selfish and help each other.

 There shouldn’t be any taboo around periods and period products.
 We should also be able to have a bit of fun and humour around the subject.
 I recommend watching this Always Commercial with Lizza Koshi.

 Due to sexism, menstruation has long been thought to influence the performance of the female brain, but a Swiss study confirms that it has no effect on the functioning of the female brain.
 Hormonal changes during the menstrual cycle have no significant impact on cognition.

 This study decided to establish once and for all whether these impressions were only anecdotal or whether they had a biological basis.

-To establish this, the Swiss team of scientists analysed 3 aspects of cognition during 2 menstrual cycles of 68 women and found that variations in levels of oestrogen, progesterone and testosterone in the body have no impact on memory, on cognitive, or on multitasking.
+To establish this, the Swiss team of scientists analysed 3 aspects of cognition during 2 menstrual cycles of 68 women and found that variations in levels of estrogen, progesterone and testosterone in the body have no impact on memory, on cognitive, or on multitasking.